Skip to main content

 Objective 2.a: Embedding Indigenous Worldviews, and ways of knowing, doing and being into units of inquiry and daily instruction/learning.

 Students at all grade levels have participated in many lessons and activities intended to help them learn from Indigenous Worldviews and knowledge.
 They have also participated in outdoor place-based learning opportunities.
 The Indigenous Education team has provided many teachings and have facilitated a broad range of cultural learning opportunities.
 We are grateful to the Squamish Nation Language and Culture department for providing teachers of Skwxwu7mesh language classes to the Indigenous students in the school.
-Students not only learned language with Ms. Diana, Ms. Cathy and Ms. Jule, they also learned important teachings from their culture.
+Students not only learned language with Ms. Diana, Ms. Cathy and Ms. Jules, they also learned important teachings from their culture.

 Objective 2.c: Supporting students social and emotional wellbeing and development through instruction and wrap-around supports.